-Park City’s Historic District, immediately surrounding beautiful Historic Main Street, offers a wide variety of entertainment and activities.
-From shopping at one-of-a-kind boutiques to browsing the many art galleries, and brushing up on both your mining and ski history at the Park City Museum—you’ll get a real feel for the heart of Park City.
-Grab lunch at one of the award-winning restaurants along Historic Main Street.
+Park City would not be Winter's Favorite Town without its charming Historic District, immediately surrounding beautiful Main Street.
+With a wide variety of entertainment and activities like shopping at one-of-a-kind boutiques or browsing the many art galleries, to brushing up on both your mining and ski history at the Park City Museum—you’ll get a real feel for the heart of Park City.
+Hungry?, grab lunch at one of the award-winning restaurants along Historic Main Street.

 For those who want a break from the slopes, but want to keep active, Park City offers a variety of fitness centers with drop-in options.
 Swimming, tennis, spin classes, or time spent with a personal trainer are all great ways to exercise inside.
 Follow these up with time in a steam shower, or, if you’re in need of deep relaxation, treat yourself to a day at the spa.

 Not only is Kimball Art Center’s main gallery (with rotating special exhibits) open daily and free of charge, they also offer numerous opportunities for classes and studio time.
-Offerings include art classes for young children like Winter Art Wonders for Tots and Gingerbread House Sculptures, and then for adults, a Screen Printing and Wine Drinking Workshop geared towards adults 21+ years old.
+Offerings include art classes for young children like Winter Art Wonders for Tots and Gingerbread House Sculptures, and then for adults, drawing, painting, and Pottery classes.
 Head to Kimball Art Center’s website for a complete list of classes, private group class offerings, and more.